jgraettinger/blog/filling-paradigm-shaped-hole/README.md

 This is because:

+- Flow derivations allow for bringing your own code: run TypeScript, remote lambdas, and (in the future) WebAssembly.
+  It's unclear how that flexibility could be incorporated into query plans.

 - There isn't a query language I'm aware of, including SQL, that's good at representing the temporal dynamics of stream-to-stream joins.
   Imagine you have a stream of products and customer orders.
   You express a simple SQL query that joins orders against product listings to arrive at an order price.

-  Okay, but _which_ price ?
+  Okay, but... _which_ price ?
 The price right now, or as it was at the time of the order?
   Probably the latter, right?
-  But how do you express that in SQL?
+  But how do you express that in SQL again?

-- The details of a query plan _really_ matter, particularly when running at scale for months or years.
-  You have to understand its operational aspects, and planners often get in the way of an engineer who knows what they want.

-  Workflows must be straight-forward for your whole team to understand:
-  Not just in what they do, but how they _work_.
-  Cheap operations must be obviously cheap, and expensive ones obviously expensive.

 - You'll need to evolve workflows over time — joining in a new data set, enriching with extra fields, or fixing a bug — and you may want to do it on a go-forward basis without disrupting downstream use cases.
   Derivations allow for such changes today, but it's unclear how a planner could.

-- Flow derivations allow for general computation:
-  TypeScript, remote lambdas, and (in the future) WebAssembly.
-  It's unclear how that flexibility could be incorporated into query plans.
+- The details of a query plan really matter, particularly when they're part of a production service run at scale for months or years.
+  Your whole team should understand the plan's operational aspects, and planners often get in the way of an engineer who knows what they want.

 In truth this stuff is _hard_ and trade-offs abound.
 Flow threads the needle today by exposing its fundamental